 7 Dental Myths You Should Stop BelievingApril 5, 2018

 Brushing and flossing are two essential oral care behaviors that can freshen your breath, ward of tooth decay and keep your mouth healthy.
-Unfortunately, many people lack the proper skills involved with properly conducting the tasks.
+Unfortunately, many people lack the proper skills involved in properly conducting the tasks.
 If you are one of them, here is all you need to know:

 - Electric Toothbrushes: Many oral care professionals recommended electric toothbrushes as a way to effectively clean teeth.
-If you opt to use such an appliance, it is important to realize that the toothbrush heads are not as soft as old-fashioned soft bristled toothbrushes.
+If you opt to use such an appliance, it is important to realize that the toothbrush heads are not as soft as old-fashioned soft-bristled toothbrushes.
 However, running that toothbrush head under warm water prior to applying toothpaste will temporarily soft the bristles in order to achieve a more thorough cleaning and prevent damage to your gum line.